nexssp/cli/README.md

 |  ``..      | |______           ``..''              .''                .''
 |      ``..  | |                 ..'`..           ..'                ..'
 |          ``| |___________  ..''      ``.. ....''             ....''
-Programmer 2.0.8 - Final Free Student Version
+Programmer 2.0.8 - Free, Open Source, Educational Version
 ```

-From the 1st of Februrary 2020, **This Free, Educational, Open Source, fully functional** version of **The Nexss Programmer** will be **still supported if there are any bugs, questions or contributions**.
-Please remember to keep copyright notice if you are useing it.
+From the 1st of Februrary 2020, This **Free, Educational, Open Source**, fully functional version of **The Nexss Programmer** will be **still supported if there are any bugs, questions or contributions**.
+Please remember to keep the copyright notice if you are using it for any purposes.

-The next version(s) of this software has been moved to the different **private** repository.
+From now, the next version(s) of this software has been moved to the different **private** repository under the different licensing terms.
+Contact us for the details,
+**Nexss.com TEAM**

 <p align="center">
 <b><a href="https://github.com/nexssp/cli/wiki/Concept-Overview">Overview</a></b> |